ronork/microfrontendNextJS/README.md

 ## About

-This project aims to demostrate Micro Front Ends using Next.js with the aim to create a distributed application architecture.
+This project aims to demostrate Micro Front Ends using Next.js

 ## How it works